kathania/Interspeech-2020-Non-native-children-ASR/README.md

 - Adding false start noise to language modeling corpora

 # Prosody modification
-We provide a script (`scripts/prosody_modification/example.m`) to modify the prosody parameter (pitch and speaking-rate) of a speech signal.
+We provide a script (`scripts/prosody_modification/example.m`) to modify the prosody parameter (pitch and speaking-rate) of a speech signal [1].
 In the script you can change the paramter/scale to modify pitch and speaking-rate of a speech signal.
 This we have used to augment the original data with prosody modified data for ASR training.

 # Adding false start noise to text
 We provide a script (`scripts/add_noise.py`) to add false start noise (e.g. program can be split into pro- program).
 This noise allows to mimic false starts in a language modeling corpora for speech recognition.
 An example run of the script is as follows: